ReefNexus/reefnexus/README.md

 Possible issues include temporal change in fish locations and incorrect information (spamming, etc), although reef species tend to be static, and entries will be moderated by administrators.

 The ultimate goal of the application is to provide ocean-enthusiasts with information on the abundance of various fish species in a specific area, so they have an idea of what they will encounter.
 This will give snorkelers, divers, and fishermen a good idea of where to find species of interest.
-The database will also offer detailed information for each fish, along with their abundancy for all areas in which they occur in.
+The database will also offer detailed information for each fish, along with their abundance for all areas in which they occur in.

 ## Approach
 The core components for this application, at least for the first deliverable, will be the map and reef fish database.
-For the map, we will be utilizing the Google Maps Javascript API, and integrating it within our application so that we will be able to map the coastal areas of the island to specific names.
+For the map, we will be utilizing the Google Maps JavaScript API, and integrating it within our application so that we will be able to map the coastal areas of the island to specific names.
 When a user clicks in a defined area on the map, a description will be provided with a list of fish species, and a user will be able to add a fish that they have spotted to this location.
 A user can also choose not to click on a specific location, and instead have the app geolocation function automatically detect where they are.
 This is useful for on-the-go fish adding, or if the user do not know their current location.

 The exact calculation for abundance ratings for each fish is still being considered, but for now it will be a percentage termed "sighting rate", and will be based on the number of times seen by users compared to other fishes in the area.
 Each location will have sighting rates independent of other locations.

 As for the reef fish database, it will contain a good amount of common reef fish, and there will be a detailed description with each species along with areas that they were sighted in, along with their respective sighting rates for each area.
 At least for the first deliverable, this database will be limited to Hawaiian species.

 A login system will be implemented where users can view the fishes that they have sighted themselves.
-Although right now the options are limited for members, there will be communial features added that will make the application more community friendly.
+Although right now the options are limited for members, there will be communal features added that will make the application more community friendly.
 These options are discussed in the deliverables.

 ## Deliverable 1
 Users will be able to add to the database of where they saw a particular fish.
 In the fish database, the user will be able to search for a fish given certain parameters.
 A second main functionality is given a user-specified area or their current location (For the first deliverable, the area is limited to Oahu), our application will be able to display the fish found at that location and its sighting rate.
 Users will also have an option to register a member and sign in to review their personal sightings and see a record of their recent activity.